 My art is uniquely inspired by my own personal story, and the stories told to me by my grandmother.

-My goal, and objective, as an artist, is to get more visibility, and to hang on the walls of as many homes as possible.
+My goal, and objective, as an artist, is to get more visibility, and to hang on the walls of as many establishments as possible.

-Generally, I start each painting with a sketch of some sort, followed by an underpainting.
+Generally, I start each painting with a sketch of some sort, followed by an under painting.
 I choose a background color, and then begin laying the foundation for the painting.
-Sometimes, I just go with the flow and the strong inspiration I'm feeling at that moment, and just put paint to canvas!
+At times, I just go with the flow and the strong inspiration I'm feeling at that moment, and put paint to canvas!

 When I think about artists from the past, Henri Matisse comes to mind.
-He gives me the courage to use patterns and colors that are realistic for the times and environment I'm in.
-Pablo Picasso gives me just enough edge to break the mold and be creative with shapes and facial expression.
+He gives me the courage to use patterns and colors.
+Matisse was also a Print Maker and a Sculptor.
+This inspires me to create in various areas of the arts.
+Pablo Picasso gives me just enough edge to break the mold and be creative with color, shapes, and facial features.
+His ability to create art in various styles has inspired me to be open minded.
 He was not afraid to use color or to give a different perspective on something familiar."